 If your doctor suspects you have scabies, he or she may scrape a small part of the affected skin and examine the scrapings under a microscope for signs of scabies mites.

 Doctors treat scabies by prescribing a medicated cream or lotion.
 The cream will need to be applied all over the body (except the face, eyes, and mouth), and usually must remain on the skin for 8 to 12 hours before it can be washed off.
-After applying it, don't wash your hands — scabies mites love the area between the fingers!
+Make sure to also trim your fingernails.
+Scrape off any debris or dirt from your fingertips, and put medicine on the fingertips as well.
+After applying the cream, don't wash your hands — scabies mites love the area between the fingers!
 Most often, the treatment needs to be repeated in 1 week.

 Can I Avoid Getting Scabies?

 Direct physical contact is the most common way to get scabies.
-But it's also possible to get it from infected linens and clothing since scabies can live for 2 to 3 days away from human skin.
-Though it can be tempting, try not to share clothing with friends.
+It's also possible to get scabies from infected linens and clothing since scabies can live for 2 to 3 days away from human skin.
+So while it can be tempting, try not to share clothing with friends.

 If someone in your family is being treated for scabies, all other household members should be treated, too.
-Clothing, sheets, and towels should be washed and dried in hot water.
-Stuffed animals and other items that cannot be washed can be kept in a sealed plastic bag for minimum 3 days.
-Each room in the house should be vacuumed, and the vacuum cleaner bag should then be thrown away.
+Wash clothing, sheets, and towels in hot water and dry on a hot setting.
+Put stuffed animals and other items that cannot be washed in a sealed plastic bag for at least 3 days.
+Vacuum each room in the house, then throw away the vacuum cleaner bag.